User Tools

 The LaCie 5big NAS Pro is equipped with two LAN ports for enhanced network performance.
 Review the instructions below to learn how to configure the LaCie 5big NAS Pro LAN ports for your network.

-Two Networks: Bridge the data on your LaCie 5big NAS Pro
+Two networks: Bridge the data on your LaCie 5big NAS Pro

 The primary Ethernet port is marked by a star next to the LAN number.
 In the example below, LAN 1 is the primary Ethernet port.